MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/sample-softphone-integration-v2.md

 ## Configure sample app in Dynamics 365

-1. Note the base URL of the CRM org from where all webresources are served.
+1. Note the base URL of the Dynamics 365 organization from where all web resources are stored.
 For an online org, this should be of the form `https://<orgname>.crmXX.dynamics.com`.
 For example, `https://sampleorg.crm10.dynamics.com`

 1. Get the **Dynamics 365 Channel Integration Framework** solution.
 For more information, see [Get Dynamics 365 Channel Integration Framework](get-channel-integration-framework.md).